rpoteau/pyPhysChem/README.md

     $ git clone https://github.com/rpoteau/PytChem.git
     ```

+    Vous avez maintenant un répertoire `PytChem` dans le répertoire depuis lequel vous avez lancé la commande `git` / *You now have a `PytChem` folder installed in the folder from which the `git` command was ran*

+    PytChem étant un projet en évolution, il faut régulièrement vérifier qu'il n'y a pas de mise à jour.
+La commande suivante met si nécessaire à jour le contenu du répertoire `Pytchem` / *Pytchem being a work-in-progress project, it is necessary to regularly check for a possible update.
+The content of the `PytChem` folder is updated by using the following command*:

+    allez d'abord dans le répertoire PytChem / *first go into the `PytChem` folder*

+    puis tapez / *and then*

+    ```bash
+    $ git pull origin main
+    ```

 ## Librairies nécessaires / *Required libraries*
 Vous devez installer les librairies suivantes dans votre environnement Python / *You must install the following libraries in your Python environment*: